BILL-CHEPTOYEK/IOT-SENSOR-PROJECT/README.md

 # IoT-Based Sensor Monitoring and Control System

 ## Overview
-This project is an Internet of Things (IoT) system for monitoring environmental parameters such as temperature, humidity, and light levels.
+This project is an Internet of Things (IoT) system for monitoring environmental parameters temperature, humidity, and light levels.
 The system uses an **Arduino** to collect sensor data and send it to the cloud for real-time visualization and analysis.
 A **DHT22** sensor measures temperature and humidity, while a **LDR (Light Dependent Resistor)** measures light intensity.
 The system also includes a **Relay** for controlling devices based on light levels and an **LED** for temperature alerts.

 The data is uploaded to **ThingSpeak** using a Python script, allowing you to monitor the system remotely and visualize the data through time-series graphs and real-time gauges.